 Social media are useful tools to expand your personal brand, network, visibility and findability.
 But it takes time and energy.
 Therefore, you need a targeted and phased approach and a great deal of perseverance.
 Some tips to gradually build your brand:

-1. Select (only) the social media that suit you
+- Select the social media that suit you

 Do you want to expand your network?
 Then start completing your LinkedIn profile.
 Do you want to increase your findability?
-Google+ may be the perfect medium.
+Use keywords in your profiles.
 Do you like fast communication?
 Twitter may be your thing.
 Do you make videos?
-Open a YouTube channel.
+Open a YouTube or Instagram channel.
 Do you want to share presentations?
-Use SlideShare or Prezi.
+Use SlideShare.

 Whatever you do, make sure that ‘your’ social media suit you and that they support your professional goals and your personal brand.
-For this reason it may be wise not to use the (more) informal Facebook for business, except when you own/are a business that you want to promote to your target audience.
+For this reason, Facebook, which is more informal, is maybe less ‘professional’ when it comes to applying for a job.

 2. Listen, comment, share and let others share.
 In that order.